 Included in this document are "The Annual Security report" which discloses the categorical crime statistics and other reported incidents on the campus of the College of Podiatric Medicine / Foot Center of New York.
-This report covers the 2021 Calendar Year which also provides the instrument for compliance with related mandated law.
+The report covers the period July 1, 2016 through May 26, 2017 which provides the instrument for compliance with related mandated law.
 Data for the Campus Security Annual Report will be reviewed and submitted to the State inclusive of data reviewed up until the reporting period.